-The Partnership individually assessed the current expected credit loss for the assets below.
+Edward Jones individually assessed the current expected credit loss for the assets below.

 Receivables from clients - Receivables from clients is primarily composed of margin loan balances.
 The value of securities owned by clients and held as collateral for these receivables is not reflected in the Consolidated Statement of Financial Condition.
-Collateral held as of December 31, 2022 was \$5,094 and was not repledged or sold.
-The Partnership considers these financing receivables to be of good credit quality due to the fact that these receivables are primarily collateralized by the related client investments.
+Collateral held as of December 31, 2023 was \$4,188 and was not repledged or sold.
+Edward Jones considers these financing receivables to be of good credit quality due to the fact that these receivables are primarily collateralized by the related client investments.

-To estimate expected credit losses on margin loans, the Partnership applied the collateral maintenance practical expedient by comparing the amortized cost basis of the margin loans with the fair value of collateral at the reporting date.
+To estimate expected credit losses on margin loans, Edward Jones applied the collateral maintenance practical expedient by comparing the amortized cost basis of the margin loans with the fair value of collateral at the reporting date.
 Margin loans are limited to a fraction of the total value of the securities held in the client's account against those loans upon issuance in accordance with Financial Industry Regulatory Authority ("FINRA") rules.
-In the event of a decline in the market value of the securities in a margin account, the Partnership requires the client to deposit additional securities or cash (or to sell a sufficient amount of securities) so that, at all times, the loan to the client is no greater than 65% of the value of the securities in the account, which is a more stringent maintenance requirement than FINRA Rule 4210.
-As such, the Partnership reasonably expects that the borrower will be able to continually replenish collateral securing the financial asset and does not expect the fair value of collateral to fall below the value of margin loans and, as a result, the Partnership considers credit risk related to these receivables to be minimal.
-The fair value of collateral was higher than the amortized cost basis for virtually all margin loans as of December 31, 2022, and the expected credit loss for those loans was zero for the period.
+In the event of a decline in the market value of the securities in a margin account, Edward Jones requires the client to deposit additional securities or cash (or to sell a sufficient amount of securities) so that, at all times, the loan to the client is no greater than 65% of the value of the securities in the account, which is a more stringent maintenance requirement than FINRA Rule 4210.
+As such, Edward Jones reasonably expects that the borrower will be able to continually replenish collateral securing the financial asset and does not expect the fair value of collateral to fall below the value of margin loans and, as a result, Edward Jones considers credit risk related to these receivables to be minimal.
+The fair value of collateral was higher than the amortized cost basis for virtually all margin loans as of December 31, 2023, and the expected credit loss for those loans was zero for the period.
 In limited circumstances, a margin loan may become undercollateralized.
-When this occurs, the Partnership records a reserve for the undercollateralized portion of the loan, which was an immaterial amount as of December 31, 2022.
+When this occurs, Edward Jones records a reserve for the undercollateralized portion of the loan, which was an immaterial as of December 31, 2023.

-Securities purchased under agreements to resell - The Partnership participates in short-term resale agreements collateralized by government and agency securities.
+Securities purchased under agreements to

+resell - Edward Jones participates in short-term resale agreements collateralized by government and agency securities.
 These transactions are reported as collateralized financing and are carried at contractual cost with accrued interest in receivable from mutual funds, insurance companies and other within the Consolidated Statement of Financial Condition.
-The fair value of the underlying collateral, plus accrued interest, must equal or exceed 102% of the carrying amount of the transaction in U.S. agreements and must equal or exceed 100% of the carrying amount of the transaction in Canada agreements.
+The fair value of the underlying collateral, plus accrued interest, must equal or exceed 102% of the carrying amount of the transaction.
 In the event that the fair value of the collateral does not meet the contractual minimums, the counterparty is obligated to meet any shortfall promptly.
-It is the Partnership's policy to have such underlying resale agreement collateral delivered to the Partnership or deposited in its accounts at its custodian banks.
-The fair value of the collateral related to these agreements was \$441 as of December 31, 2022 and was not repledged or sold.
+It is Edward Jones' policy to have such underlying resale agreement collateral delivered to Edward Jones or deposited in its accounts at its custodian banks.
+The fair value of the collateral related to these agreements was \$969 as of December 31, 2023 and was not repledged or sold.